icu-sepsis/icu-sepsis/README.md

    of the state $s$ is present in the $s^{\text{th}}$ column.
 4. `expertPolicy.csv`: The expert policy table with $N_S$ rows and $N_A$ columns containing the estimated policy $\pi_{\text{expert}}$ used by the clinicians.
 The probability $\pi_{\text{expert}}(s, a)$ is present in the $a^{\text{th}}$ column of the $s^{\text{th}}$ row.

+The following extra files are not required for the environment but are provided for reference in the `extras/` directory:
+1. `admissibleActions.txt`: The list of admissible actions for each state.
+The first line contains the space-separated list of number of admissible actions for each state, and the subsequent lines contain the space-separated list of admissible actions for each state.
+2. `stateClusterCenters.csv`: The cluster centers of the states in the normalized continuous feature space.
+3. `sofaScores.csv`: The average [SOFA scores](https://files.asprtracie.hhs.gov/documents/aspr-tracie-sofa-score-fact-sheet.pdf) for each state based on the MIMIC-III dataset.

 ## Python installation and quickstart